CcileMoul1/TheseMoulin/README.md

 ### [```getIndex.m```](https://github.com/CcileMoul1/TheseMoulin/blob/main/functions/getIndex.m)
-:warning: this function is needed by the models themself
+:warning: this function is needed by the models themselves

 Returns a structure (a [Map Container](https://fr.mathworks.com/help/matlab/map-containers.html)) to get all the index position of the element in a list of strings (a [Cell Array of string](https://fr.mathworks.com/help/matlab/matlab_prog/cell-arrays-of-strings.html)).